 ← More about keyboards

-Small 40% keyboards with 45 keys or under have a lot of attention around the custom keyboard community.
+Small 40% keyboards of approximately 40 keys have a lot of attention around the custom keyboard community.
 Noting low finger travel, it’s commonly suggested that 40% keyboards are ergonomically beneficial.
 This is questionable advice for people looking to improve their typing comfort.
 While smaller keyboards do reduce finger travel, they make other things worse.
 On the whole, 40% keyboards are not a clear win.

 To be clear, I’m not saying 40% keyboards aren’t practical.
 People can and do use them practically.
 If you use a 40% or below and enjoy doing it, don’t let me stop you.